kevinbeaty/underarm/README.md

 We are simply composing transducers.
 If you would like to know how these work, check out [this video][2] or [this article][3].
 The previous examples are all using transducers behind the scenes.
-Method chaining is simple composition, `_r.generate` uses an iterator and passes on to `transduce`.
+Method chaining is implicit and is simple composition, `_r.generate` uses an iterator and passes on to `transduce`.
 Even `asCallback` uses transducers but steps through the results using the argument of a callback, instead of reducing over the results.

 Transducers implemented: